Scugog: History

 The original township of Scugog used to be divided between Reach and Cartwright townships in Ontario County and Northumberland and Durham County, respectively.
 When Lake Scugog was created by a dam in Lindsay in 1834, flooding created an island known as Scugog Island.
 The island was separated from Reach and Cartwright to form Scugog Township in 1856.
 In 1872 George Currie built a grain elevator which is currently Canada's oldest grain elevator.
 The new township was part of Ontario County.

 According to Alan Rayburn's Place Names of Ontario, the name Scugog is derived from the Mississauga word sigaog, which means "waves leap over a canoe."
 This refers to the creation of Lake Scugog.
 Other sources indicate that it is an Ojibwe word meaning swampy or marshy land.
 The existence of two other lakes by the same name (neither of which is artificial) lends support to the latter etymology.

-The creation of the Regional Municipality of Durham in 1974 resulted in municipal restructuring of the various townships in Ontario County.
-The current township of Scugog was created through the amalgamation of the original townships of Scugog, Reach and Cartwright and the town of Port Perry.
+The current township of Scugog was created in 1974 through the amalgamation of the original townships of Scugog, Reach and Cartwright and the town of Port Perry.

 Local government

-The Township of Scugog is governed by a mayor, a regional councillor and five councillors elected on the basis of one per ward.
+The Township of Scugog is governed by a mayor, and five councillors elected on the basis of one per ward.
 Ward 1 includes Greenbank, Seagrave, Epsom, Utica and Manchester.
 Ward 2 is Port Perry (South of 7A) and Prince Albert.
 Ward 3 is Scugog Island.
 Ward 4 is Blackstock, Nestleton Station, Nestleton and Caesarea.
 Ward 5 is Port Perry (north of 7A).
 The council holds regular meetings, open to the public at the town hall in Port Perry.

-The regional councillor joins the mayor to attend meetings at the Durham Regional Council.
-The members of council elected in 2018 are: